pytti-tools/pytti-book/_sources/Setup.md

 python -m pytti.warmup
 ```

+Your local directory structure probably looks something like this now:

+            ├── pytti-notebook
+            │   ├── config
+            │   └── pytti-core

-If you want to "factory reset" your default.yaml, just delete the config folder and run the command above to rebuild it with PyTTI's shipped defaults.
+If you want to "factory reset" your default.yaml, just delete the config folder and run the warmup command above to rebuild it with PyTTI's shipped defaults.

 # Uninstalling and/or Updating